Special offer

 Reasonable adjustments for employees with non-work-related mental health issues

 Although some employees’ mental health issues are directly related to the pressure at work, some are not.
 This might include employees who suffer from depression, dementia, chronic fatigue syndrome, bipolar disorder, schizophrenia or psychosis.
-Employees with these types of mental health issues may need ongoing reasonable adjustments which may include time off alongside other options like flexible or part-time working.
+Some employees may explore ongoing workplace adjustments, depending on individual circumstances and organisational policies.
 They might find it harder to work for long periods of time or have periods when they are more disabled by their condition than others.

-Some mental health issues are considered a disability under the Equality Act 2010, making it a protected characteristic.
+Government guidance explains that some long-term mental health conditions may meet disability criteria under the Equality Act 2010, depending on individual circumstances.
 However, there are certain criteria that need to be met for it to count as a disability.
-The UK government states on their website that: ‘a mental health issue is considered a disability if it has a long-term effect on your normal day-to-day activity’.
+The UK government explains that some long-term mental health conditions may meet the criteria for disability under the Equality Act 2010, depending on individual circumstances.
+Government resources provide examples of how this is assessed.
 The government defines day-to-day activity as a task that you would usually do during your day, such as using a computer or interacting with people.

 Mental health time off work